Pan-Canadian-Genome-Library/molecular-data-submission-workflow/README.md

 ## Contributions and Support

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

+For troubleshooting common issues, error resolution, and getting help:
+- **[Troubleshooting Guide](docs/troubleshooting.md)** - Common problems, solutions, and debugging tips

+If you encounter issues not covered in the troubleshooting guide, please:
+1. Check the [GitHub Issues](https://github.com/Pan-Canadian-Genome-Library/molecular-data-submission-workflow/issues) for existing solutions
+2. Create a new issue with detailed error messages and system information
+3. Contact the PCGL administrator or data coordinator

 ## Citations